neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 Terraform input variables are used to parameterize Terraform configurations.
 Output variables are used to return data after a Terraform configuration has been run.

-In this module, you will update the hello world configuration to consume a set of variabls and to also output the FQDN of the container instance.
+In this module, you will update the hello world configuration to consume a set of variables and to also output the FQDN of the container instance.

 ## Create variables file